fvitello/pleiadi-doc/docs/quickstart/index.rst

 We now detail other situations that is important to know when tranferring data between your pc and the cluster.

-Transfer a large number of small file
+Transfer a large number of small files
 ^^^^^^^^^^^^^^^^^^^^^^

 Transferring a lot of small files will take a very long time with the ``scp`` command because of the overhead of copying every file individually.
 In such case, using the ``tar`` command will reduce the transfer time significantly.
 You can first create a ``tar`` (compress) archive, then ``scp`` it as a single file and then ``untar`` the file.
 But the most efficient way is to do all three operations in one go, without creating an intermediate file.
 You have to execute the following commands: